ACEsuit/mace/docs/guide/ase.rst

 The ASE calculator is a Python module that can be used to run MD simulations or geometry optimisations.

 The native ASE neighbour list being slow, it is recommended to use the matscipy `branch <https://github.com/ACEsuit/mace/tree/52-matscipy-neighbour-list-as-default>`_.
-**Note** that the matscipy branch is not compatible with periodic systems.
+**Note** that the matscipy branch is not compatible with non-periodic systems.

 Running MD simulations
 ----------------------